 Example of Accruals in COGS

-3. Prepayments in Cost of Goods Sold
+3. Prepayments in the Cost of Goods Sold

 Definition